gvsurenderreddy/xmenu/README.md

 # xmenu
-Instead of replimenu in thinstation
+Instead of replimenu in thinstation.